simonccc/btsmarthub-utils/README.md

 # btsmarthub-utils

-* [logs-tail](logs-tail) - scrape the logs displayed in the normal gui and tail -f them in the console or send to syslog
+* [logs-tail](logs-tail) - scrape the logs displayed in the normal gui and tail -f them in the console

 * [bandwidth-graphite](bandwidth-graphite) - poll the internet usage for devices connected and send the metrics to graphite